RafaelAmauri/Image-Studio/README.md

 In cases where the code has to run sequentially and parallelization + SIMD acceleration are not applicable (for example, in the [Floyd-Steinberg Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)), I opted to use **Cython**, which is a superset of Python that lets me use C-level types and performance optimizations while writing in Python syntax.
 Cython also transpiles the code into optimized C code and handles conversions from Python types to C types.
 The transpiled C code is then compiled into a shared library that can interact seamlessly with the rest of the Python codebase, combining the readability and simplicity of Python with the raw performance of C code.

-To illustrate the benefits of using Cython, my implementation of Floyd-Steinberg used vectorized Numpy code to run, and it took ~3 minutes to dither a 4K image, because the algorithm has local pixel-level dependencies that can't be run fully in parallel.
-After using Cython, it now takes ~3 seconds to run Floyd-Steinberg on the same 4K image.
+To illustrate the benefits of using Cython, my implementation of Floyd-Steinberg originally used vectorized Numpy code to run, and it took ~3 minutes to dither a 4K image, because the algorithm has local pixel-level dependencies that can't be run fully in parallel.
+After reimplementing the algorithm in Cython, it now takes ~3 seconds to run Floyd-Steinberg on the same 4K image.

 ## 🏁 Setup